 Discounts 50% off

-Barcelona Modernisme Route (Ruta del Modernisme) discount 50% off the two general ticket prices (visit and guided tour).
+Barcelona Modernisme Route (Ruta del Modernisme) discount 50% off the two general ticket prices (Self-guided visit).

 Discounts 20% off